ultra-cs/ultra-cs/README.md

 ## About Me

 I'm a self-driven learner focused on programming and offensive/defensive security.
 My main interest is finding, understanding, and exploiting vulnerabilities — and building things that hold up under pressure.
-Currently expanding into blockchain security and containerized environments.
+Currently expanding into CI/CD pipelines and containerized environments.

 ---